 Tilt rods are fitted so you can open and close your shutters easily.
 They allow you to adjust your louvres to control how much light you have filtering into your space and perfect your preferred light levels.
 You can even have a tilt rod system that independently control of the top and bottom sections of the shutter.

 Larger louvres rather than small louvres will help to obstruct maximum light when closed.
 Larger Louvres mean few slats and less light gaps.
-However, if it is optimum blackout you are after, we can supply shutters with integrated blinds which act as a secondary layer between your shutters and windows for the best blackout achievable through a window dressing.
+However, if it is optimum room darkening you are after, we can supply shutters with integrated blinds which act as a secondary layer between your shutters and windows for the best room darkening achievable through a window dressing.
 The blind can be pulled down when the shutters are open and remain in place while the louvres are either closed or opened.
 A seamless operation.

 Don’t forget, when you need all the light you can get, all our plantation shutters are built with hinges that can be opened fully, allowing for a completely unobstructed window when preferred (we can even hide the hinges if you a striving for a sleek, modern interior look.
 All our blinds can be customized to fit any window including bespoke-shaped windows.